plainC/wondermacros/docs/objects.md

 We place `Point__define` as the first declaration to specify the inheritance.
 Next we declare draw method to be overrided in `ColoredPoint`.
 The last line adds a color property which is read-only.
+Note that we also define macro `SUPER`.
+It is not used in generating the actual class, so `Point__define` must be the first declaration. `SUPER` macro is, however, used in filling the meta-data of the class, and in various other places, such as in generating UML class diagram from source code.
+Thus, it must be there even though things might work without it.

 ### How to expand the header file of a class